nethopper2/cloudflow/apps/ping-service/README.md

   - Observe successful ping of frontend svc

 ## Other URLs
   - Add csv URLs to env.value in ping-service.yaml to test other URLs

+# Misc
+  - prometheus-service.yaml moved to cloudflow/manifests/ping-service/ping-service.yaml